Activities & Attractions

 HY-LINE Cruises operates service to Oak Bluffs – high speed (55 minutes – passengers only) as well as traditional ferry services (1 hour & 40 minutes – passengers only).

 The Steamship Authority operates service to Oak Bluffs (45 minutes – passengers only) and Vineyard Haven (45 minutes – cars and passengers).

-Once on the Vineyard, Island Transport operates a 2 ½ hour-long tour from Oak Bluffs; there is also bus service from Vineyard Haven and Edgartown.
+Once on the Vineyard, Martha’s Vineyard Tours and Charters operates a 2 ½ hour-long tour from Oak Bluffs; there is also bus service from Vineyard Haven and Edgartown.